thunder033/Drag-Drop-File-Uploader/README.md

 - Preview of uploaded image files
 - File tracking by ID

 The PHP backend is somehwat lacking, becuase this was originally deployed on a Rails server.
-I will upload that back-end script shortly and plan to expand the PHP script to include the full functionality.

 See test.html for example of how to create and initiate FileDrop.